davidgirdhar/Notes/aws/basics.md

 ### internet gateway
     is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet.
 An internet gateway serves two purposes: to provide a target in your VPC route tables for internet-routable traffic, and to perform network address translation (NAT) for instances that have been assigned public IPv4 addresses.

+### AWS Trusted Advisor
+    is an online tool that provides you real-time guidance to help you provision your resources following AWS best practices.
+Trusted Advisor checks help optimize your AWS infrastructure, increase security and performance, reduce your overall costs, and monitor service limits.
+Whether establishing new workflows, developing applications, or as part of ongoing improvement, take advantage of the recommendations provided by Trusted Advisor on a regular basis to help keep your solutions provisioned optimally.

+### Amazon Simple Queue Service (SQS)
+    is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+SQS eliminates the complexity and overhead associated with managing and operating message-oriented middleware and empowers developers to focus on differentiating work.
+Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.

+### An IAM role
+    is an IAM identity that you can create in your account that has specific permissions.
+An IAM role is similar to an IAM user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
+However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
+Also, a role does not have standard long-term credentials such as a password or access keys associated with it.
+Instead, when you assume a role, it provides you with temporary security credentials for your role session.

+You must provide your AWS access keys to make programmatic calls to AWS or to use the AWS Command Line Interface or AWS Tools for PowerShell.

+When you create your access keys, you create the access key ID (for example, AKIAIOSFODNN7EXAMPLE) and secret access key (for example, wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY) as a set.
+The secret access key is available for download only when you create it.
+If you don't download your secret access key or if you lose it, you must create a new one.

+### AWS X-Ray
+    provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.
+You can use X-Ray to analyze from simple three-tier applications to complex microservices applications consisting of thousands of services

+AWS Infrastructure Event Management is a structured program available to Enterprise support customers (and Business Support customers for an additional fee) that helps you plan for large-scale events, such as product or application launches, infrastructure migrations, and marketing events.
+With Infrastructure Event Management, you get strategic planning assistance before your event, as well as real-time support during these moments that matter most for your business.

+The Business Plan is the cheapest plan that will still provide the full set of Trusted Advisor checks.